-Diversity and Opportunity
+Diversity and opportunity

-AIA seeks to hire and promote the best talent by providing a dynamic environment that brings people with diverse skills and ideas together.
+AIA seeks to hire and promote the best talent by providing a dynamic environment that brings people with diverse backgrounds, skills and ideas together.
 An inclusive, diverse workforce fosters innovation and enhances our position as a global market leader.

-AIA relies on the contributions of people who best understand the cultures and operations in the countries and jurisdictions in which we do business.
-AIA has always been committed to hiring people with the right expertise and talent.
+AlA relies on the contributions of people who best understand the cultures and operations in the countries and jurisdictions in which we do business.
+AlA has always been committed to hiring people with the right expertise and talent.